friedrich-de/AnimecardsWebsite/docs/index.md

 # Preface

 ### 2024-02-24: The contents of this site are currently a bit outdated.
 It's still useful for the ideas it presents and some of the tools presented here so feel free to still use it.
-There will be some updates soon with new tools and resources presented here.
+There will be some updates soon with new tools and resources.
 Have any suggestions?
 Write me an email (qmanimecards@gmail.com) or make a contribution on GitHub: https://github.com/friedrich-de/AnimecardsWebsite and it will be integrated in the update.

 This site will introduce you to basic methods to learn Japanese and useful, community-approved tools you can use in the